 The avocado.core.nrunner module was initially responsible for most of the N(ext)Runner code, but as development continues, it's spreading around to other places in the Avocado source tree.
-Other components with different and seemingly unrelated names, say the "resolvers" or the "spawners", are also pretty much about the N(ext)Runner and are not used in the current (default) architecture.
+Other components with different and seemingly unrelated names, say the "resolvers" or the "spawners", are also pretty much about the nrunner and are not used in the legacy architecture.